 SQL Editor that offers colour syntax highlighting, reuse of SQL snippets, and execution history

-MySQL Workbench is used by analysts to visually design, model and manage databases, optimise SQL queries, administer MySQL environments, and utilise a suite of tools to improve the performance of MySQL applications.
-It will allow you to perform tasks such as creating and viewing databases and objects (triggers or stored procedures, e.g.), configure servers and much more.
+MySQL Workbench is used by analysts to visually design, model, and manage databases, optimise SQL queries, administer MySQL environments, and utilise a suite of tools to improve the performance of MySQL applications.
+It will allow you to perform tasks such as creating and viewing databases and objects (triggers or stored procedures, e.g.), configuring servers, and much more.
 You can easily perform backup and recovery as well as inspect audit data.
 MySQL Workbench will also help in database migration and is a complete solution for analysts working in relational database management and companies that need to keep their databases clean and effective.
 The tool, which is very popular amongst analysts and developers, is rated 4.6 stars in Capterra and 4.5 in G2Crowd.

-Our list of software for analysts wouldn’t be complete without data modelling.
-Creating models to structure the database and design business systems by utilising diagrams, symbols, and text, ultimately represent how the data flows and is connected in between.
+Our list of data analysis tools wouldn’t be complete without data modelling.
+Creating models to structure the database, and design business systems by utilising diagrams, symbols, and text, ultimately represent how the data flows and is connected in between.
 Businesses use data modelling tools to determine the exact nature of the information they control and the relationship between datasets, and analysts are critical in this process.
-If you need to discover, analyse, and specify changes on information that is stored in a software system, database or other application, chances are your skills are critical for the overall business.
+If you need to discover, analyse, and specify changes in information that is stored in a software system, database or other application, chances are your skills are critical for the overall business.
 Here we will show one of the most popular data analyst software used to create models and design your data assets.

 Automated data model generation to increase productivity in analytical processes